yortus/asyncawait/comparison/README.md

 ###### Footnotes:

-[1] body of largest() only
+[1] Includes only the body of `largest()`; excludes blank lines and comment lines.

-[2] max indents from outermost statements in body
+[2] Maximum indentation from the outermost statements in the body of `largest()`.

-[3] +1 whenever visual order of statements differs from execution order - in body of largest(), excludes control-flow stmts eg return, if, for
+[3] Count of times in body of `largest()` when visually lower statements execute before visually higher statements due to asynchronous callbacks.

-[4] on my machine... all v0.10.25 except for [5]
+[4] Results on my old laptop.
+All running node v0.10.25 except for `co` - see [5] below

-[5] using v0.11.12 --harmony
+[5] `co` benchmark run with node v0.11.12 `--harmony`

 [6] Benchmark throws stack overflow after a few runs.
 Also, not really comparable because it's blocking.

+# Observations
+The following observations are based on the above results and obviously may differ substantially with other code and/or on other machines.
+YMMV.
+Having said that, at least in this case:

+* Plain callbacks are the speed king.
+* The synchronous approach is actually the slowest, which perhaps makes sense since it can't exploit parallellism.
+* The source code of `co`, `asyncawait`, and `synchronous` are virtually identical, with purely mechanical syntax differences.
+* `co` and `asyncawait`, each using different coroutine technology, are virtually identical on all metrics.
+In a choice between these two, the biggest deciding factor may be whether you can use ES6.
+* `co` and `asyncawait` achieve about 70% of the performance of plain callbacks.
+* `async` is somewhat faster than `co` and `asyncawait`, but compares less favourably on other metrics.